CIS565-Fall-2022/Project3-CUDA-Path-Tracer/README.md

 </p>
 <p align="center"><em>Figure 7.
 Shading Kernel Execution Time, Sorting vs. No Sorting</em></p>

-Based on this graph, material did improve performance for this scene.
-I think this is slightly suprising because when I tested on simpler scenes, it led to a major performance decrease.
+Based on this graph, material sorting did improve performance for this scene.
+I think this is slightly suprising because when I tested simpler scenes, it led to a major performance decrease.
 I suspected that it was because there are only a handful of materials in the scene, making the benefits of sorting unnoticeable.
 My assumption was that sorting will only improve performance when there is a large number of different materials in the scene, but it was nice to see that re-ordering the materials had a positive impact for this particular scene.